 Since we generally make five year term loans and hold our loans and equity positions until the loans mature and/or we exit the investment, investors should not expect realization events, if any, to occur over the near term.
-In addition, we expect that any equity investments may require several years to appreciate in value and we cannot give any assurance that such appreciation will occur or ultimately be realized.
+In addition, we expect that any equity investments may require several years to appreciate in value and we cannot give any assurance that such appreciation will occur.